-Erica T. Healey-Kagan, Esq. is Senior Counsel at The Kurland Group.
+Erica T. Healey-Kagan, Esq. is a Junior Partner at The Kurland Group.
 She received a B.S. in Policy Analysis and Management from Cornell University in 2005 and a J.D. from Brooklyn Law School in 2008, and joined The Kurland Group in 2009.

 State of New York

 District of Columbia

 Oxford University Press Law Division Award; CALI Excellence for the Future Award in Civil Procedure I; and the Sandy Pollack Award of the Tompkins County Human Rights Commission.